 Lines are a powerful compositional tool.

 - The diagonal.
-Add depth of landscape photography.
+Add depth of field in landscape photography.
 Very effective lines going to the right and up.

 - Horizontal.
 Hold the composition.
 For example, this is a horizon or shadow line.

 - Vertical.
 Very dynamic lines.
-For example, skyscrapers, poles, tree trunks.
+For example, skyscrapers, electric poles, trees trunks.

 - Converging.
 The most powerful composition tool.
 The best example is the road going into the distance.
 Use wide-angle optics and aperture f / 11-16.

 - S-shape lines.
 These lines are similar diagonal lines.
-Bend of the river flow or road there is a good example.
+The shape of the river or road there is a good example.

-It is difficult to pass by a beautiful form.
+It is hard to find a beautiful form.
 It could be anything.
-The snag is the best example.
-The form, as an element of composition, can be self-sufficient.
-It will also be the main object of landscape photography.
-A wonderful foreground.
+The old snag is the best example.
+The form, as an element of the composition, can be self-sufficient.
+It will also be the main subject of landscape photography and wonderful foreground too.

 Pattern and Texture

-As well as the shape, texture and patterns in landscape photography engage the viewer’s eye.
-Texture and pattern can be the main object and even cover the entire frame.
+As well as the shape, texture, and patterns in landscape photography to draw attention to the viewers.
+Texture and pattern can be the main object and even cover the whole frame.

 The ability to see patterns and rhythm will turn you into a wonderful abstractionist.

-You will make a dynamic and eye-catching landscape picture if include in the frame bright contrasting colors, blue and yellow or red and green.
+You take a dynamic and eye-catching landscape photo if include in the frame bright and contrasting colors, blue and yellow or red and green.

 The contrast isn’t an independent element of the composition.
 It’s a “duet” of light and form; colors and textures…

-But remember that high contrast isn’t well for a landscape photography!
+But remember that high contrast isn’t well for landscape photography!